 Dentures in Westminster, MD at Bowersox Family and Cosmetic Dentistry

 To replace a full arch of teeth, Dr. Bowersox creates customized dentures and partials.
 Dentures and partials are a great way to restore the dental health of patients who have lost their teeth due to infection, facial trauma, or old-age.
-Our dentures and partials are created to fit snuggly into your mouth for a comfortable fit.
+We create our dentures and partials to fit snuggly into your mouth.

 When you are missing a full set of teeth, your facial features may begin to sag without the support of a full dental structure.
-Additionally, you must make significant lifestyle modifications as your chewing and speaking patterns are negatively impacted.
+Additionally, you must make lifestyle changes as your chewing and speaking patterns change for the worse.

 As your trusted restorative dentist in Westminster, MD, Dr. Bowersox is happy to help you restore your dental health.
 You deserve to live life with a full set of beautiful teeth, and our dental practice can help you do that.

-Here are some commonly asked questioned regarding our dentures and partials:
+Here are some common questions regarding our dentures and partials:

 How can I make my dentures stop shifting around?

 Dental implants are a great way to prevent denture slippage.
-Dental implants can be used to anchor dentures, especially lower dentures that tend to shift when you talk or chew.
+Your dentist can use dental implants to anchor dentures, especially lower dentures that tend to shift when you talk or chew.

 This gives the dentures something to hold onto while in use, making them stay more firmly in place.
 For patients with removable partial dentures, implants can replace missing teeth so you have a more natural-looking smile.